“I wish you'd told me sooner.”

 Your department is working on a long-term project that is supposed to be completed two days from now.
 One of your employees comes to your office to tell you that there is a problem, and he thinks the project will be delayed an extra 3 or 4 days.
-You are angry because you think that someone should have warned you of the delay before this point.
-You tell him:
+Angrily, you say this because you think that someone should have warned you of the delay before this point.

 I wish you'd told me sooner.

-This phrase is used as a polite way to complain to someone about the way that something was done.
+This phrase is used as a polite way to complain to someone about the way that something happened in the past.

 "I wish" is a way to talk about the things that you want but aren't possible or likely.
-When you use "I wish" to talk about the past, you are saying the way that you would have wanted something to be done.
+When you use "I wish" to talk about things that have already happened, you are saying the way that you would like to change the past:

 Why didn't you tell me sooner?

 The word "tell" is always connected to two pieces of information: who you're telling something to, and what you're telling that person: